pingcap/docs-cn/privilege-management.md

 When the connection is successful, the request verification process checks whether the operation has the privilege.

-For database-related requests (`INSERT`, `UPDATE`), the request verification process first checks the user’s global privileges in the `mysql.user` table.
+For database-related requests (`INSERT`, `UPDATE`), the request verification process first checks the user's global privileges in the `mysql.user` table.
 If the privilege is granted, you can access directly.
 If not, check the `mysql.db` table.

 The `user` table has global privileges regardless of the default database.
 For example, the `DELETE` privilege in `user` can apply to any row, table, or database.